 The practice had an appointment system to respond to patients' needs.
 Patients who requested an urgent appointment were offered an appointment the same day.
 Patients had enough time during their appointment and did not feel rushed.
+Appointments ran smoothly on the day of the inspection and patients were not kept waiting.

-The practice's answerphone provided the private telephone numbers for the principal dentist if patients required emergency dental treatment when the practice was not open.
-Patients were signposted to a local 24-hour dentist/the 111 service if in an unlikely event they were unable to treat them.
+The practice's answerphone provided the telephone number for the 111 service patients could call if they required emergency dental treatment when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.